EU summit: 'New proposals' seek way round Dutch roadblock to recovery plan | DW | 18.07.2020

 Read more: Austria's Sebastian Kurz lays out conditions for EU coronavirus recovery deal

-German Chancellor Angela Merkel and French President Emmanuel Macron, on the other hand, have beenn pushing for an ambitious package of loans and subsidies to member states, and have repeatedly appealed for a compromise.
+German Chancellor Angela Merkel and French President Emmanuel Macron have been pushing for an ambitious package of loans and subsidies to member states, and have repeatedly appealed for a compromise.

 Merkel on Friday had her doubts about reaching a breakthrough.